Pony Penning

-Pony Penning, sometimes known as Pony Penning Days or Pony Swim, is an annual event held in Chincoteague, Virginia on the last consecutive Wednesday and Thursday in July.
-The Chincoteague Fire Department conducts the event, which consists of a pony swim on Wednesday and a pony auction on Thursday.
-For the pony swim, the Saltwater Cowboys round up feral Chincoteague ponies from Assateague Island and drive them across the Assateague Channel to Veteran's Memorial Park on Chincoteague Island.
-The ponies swim across the channel during slack tide, when the water has minimal tidal movement.
-Once on Chincoteague Island, the Saltwater Cowboys herd the ponies to pens on the Chincoteague Carnival Grounds where some of the foals are auctioned off on Thursday.
+Pony Penning, sometimes known as Pony Penning Days, Pony Penning Week, or Pony Swim, is an annual event held in Chincoteague, Virginia, on the last consecutive Wednesday and Thursday in July.
+The Chincoteague Fire Department conducts the event, which consists of a pony swim on Wednesday and a pony auction on Thursday for the main events, although events are started on the prior Saturday, and ended on the following Friday.
+For the pony swim, the Saltwater Cowboys round up feral Chincoteague ponies, which have been put in pens days earlier, from the Virginia side of Assateague Island and drive them across the Assateague Channel to Veterans Memorial Park on Chincoteague Island.
+The ponies swim across the channel during slack tide, when the water has minimal tidal movement (usually between 7:00 am and 1:00 pm).
+Once on Chincoteague Island, the Saltwater Cowboys herd the ponies to pens on the Chincoteague Carnival Grounds where all foals are auctioned off on Thursday, roughly ten or so being kept as "Buybacks", who will go back to Assateague Island the following spring.

 History and background

 There are several theories about how the Chincoteague ponies came to exist on Assateague Island.
 The National Park Service, which controls the ponies on the Maryland side of Assateague, claims that the horses were brought to the island in the 17th century; however, leaders of the Chincoteague Volunteer Fire Company, which owns the ponies on the Virginia side of Assateague, claim that the horses are descended from Spanish horses who swam to the island from a shipwrecked Spanish galleon off the Virginia coast on their way to Peru in the 16th century.
 At some point after the ponies arrived on the island in the 16th or 17th century, pony penning began as a way for locals to claim, brand, and harness the wild herds.